P E D R A R A U J O

 Pedro Araujo

-I am a Senior Researcher at FORS, the Swiss Centre of Expertise in the Social Sciences, and at the Institute of Political Studies of the University of Lausanne.
-I am also an affiliate member of the Chair of Human Resources and Organization of the University of Fribourg.
-I am currently working on two research projects: the evolution of urban elites in Switzerland and the analysis of best practices for integrating open research data in the assessments of scientific production and careers.
+I am a Senior Researcher at FORS, the Swiss Centre of Expertise in the Social Sciences.
+I am also a member and coordinator of the Swiss Elite Observatory of the University of Lausanne, and an affiliate member of the Chair of Human Resources and Organization of the University of Fribourg.

 Email